Do-it-yourself guides for hiring a nanny, paperwork, and the nanny tax

 • Start the search process.
 If your decision is to go ahead with a nanny, look at sites such as Care.com or craigslist.org and research the profiles of several nannies in your area.
 Also consider email lists at work or elsewhere to get recommendations for nannies.
 Talk to the people you know and get recommendations.

-• Prepare for and conduct the interview process.
+• Interview.
+Prepare for and conduct the interview process.
 Especially prepare for the negotiation of the hourly rate and a discussion about how car and gas costs are covered.
 Think about your own and you nanny's vacations and how to handle compensation during these periods.
 Talking about this early will remove a lot of conflict later.

-• Ask for references during the interview process and call them up.
+• Check references.
+Ask for references during the interview process and call them up.
 Our opinion is not to trust written references too much.
 Talking to a reference on the phone is so much more valuable.
 Personally, we also find it worthwhile to check the Internet if there are any red flags about a person.

 • Extend an offer to a nanny and wait for the acceptance of your offer.
 Repeat steps if necessary.